Health experts tell us what they take to stop a cold from taking hold

 Zinc lozenges are Shabir Daya's choice when he feels a cold coming on.
 The type of zinc used in these suckable tablets (zinc acetate) can be better utilised by the body than any other form, he says.
 "It has been the subject of many studies indicating its effectiveness at reducing the duration and symptoms of colds by several days," Shabir tells us.

 Eve stands by zinc too.
-"Studies have shown that zinc at a dosage of 30-50mg per day taken within the first 24 hours of the first signs and symptoms of a cold for the first three to five days can have a significant effect on the duration and severity of the symptoms but it is important to take it within that first 24-hour window as after that it doesn’t seem to have much effect," she tells us.
+"Studies have shown that zinc at a dosage of 30-50mg per day taken within the first 24 hours of the first signs and symptoms of a cold for the first three to five days can have a significant effect on the duration and severity of the symptoms but it is important to take it within that first 24-hour window as after that it doesn’t seem to have much effect," she says.

 The alternative to echinacea: Dr Wakde Kalmech Capsules Andrographis Panniculata, £16.58 for 60 capsules